Get 50% off your first two months of accountancy heaven!

 A contract of employment is an agreement between you and your employer.
 There’s always a contract between you and your employer, even if you don’t have anything in writing, because you’ve agreed to work for your employer in return for them paying you.

 The terms of an employment contract set out what you and your employer have agreed and what you can expect of each other; your rights and duties.
-There are several different types of terms and some do not need to be written down in your employment contract (although it is always best for them to be in writing to avoid confusion).
+There are several different types of terms and some don’t need to be written down in your employment contract (although it is always best for them to be in writing to avoid confusion).

 Contract terms can come from a number of different sources.
 For example they could be:

 There are also ‘implied terms’ in your contract that are probably not written down anywhere, but are understood to exist because of the conduct of the parties.
 They should be fairly obvious to both parties to the contract.
-If there’s nothing clearly agreed between you and your employer about a particular matter, then it may be covered by an implied term.
+If there’s nothing clearly agreed between you and your employer about a particular matter, it may be covered by an implied term.

 One of the most important implied terms is that of the ‘duty of mutual trust and confidence’.